ErgodicEntropy/Smart-Task-Manager/README.md

 ![Logical Architecture](diagrams/Logical%20Architecture.jpeg)
 ### Components Analysis:
 - **User**: anyone engaged in a multitude of tasks but lacks a good model of: his own energy level, energy allocation strategies, task requirements.
+   - *Goals (Priority)*
+   - *Current skills*
+   - *Energy levels*

 - **Subjective Factors**: these are factors that inevitably emanates from the user.
    - *Biased Estimation*: the user subjectively lacks a representative model of his own energy level due to inevitable imperfect information and partial observability, thereby potentially disrupting the system's performance.
    - *Priority (Sorting Order)*: the user has a subjective priority order that the system shouldn't alter but merely align with his (estimated) energy level.
 - **System Inputs**:
    - *Estimated Energy*: the energy esimated by the user.
-Given that this esimation is subject to bias and lack of good representation, Sensitivity Analysis is needed to ensure that the system is well-conditioned (low condition number) i.e. robust, or that the energy estimation process is enhanced with categorical nudges and choices.
+Given that this esimation is subject to bias and lack of good representation, Sensitivity Analysis is needed to ensure that the system is well-conditioned (low condition number) i.e. robust, or that the energy estimation process is enhanced with categorical nudges and choices (user skills can also be used instead of user energy but that changes the logic of the app).
    - *Estimation Error Correction*:
       - Orthogonalization Method: Divide-and-Conquer the energy-specific question into subquestions each of which concerning a domain and/or axis of energy measurement which is orthogonal to every other subquestion (zero covariance or overlap implies maximum user information feedback) e.g. Intellectual Energy (e.g. Cognitive Energy: Clarity of Thought, Focus/Attention, Mental Fatigue.
 Task Readiness, Cognitive Load), Psychological Energy (e,g.
 Mental Energy: Motivation, Stress Level, Emotional State), Physical Energy, Temporal Energy (Circadian Rhythm (Peak Times/Cortisol Level), Energy Trends), Environmental Energy (External Stimulation), Social Energy (Interaction Energy), Behavioral Energy.
       - Pilot Test: a quick, gamified test to measure energy.
-The problem with this method is that the measures do not prefigure the task unless the test is the task itself (performance actualism) which defeats the logic.
+The problem with this method is that the measures do not prefigure the task unless the test is the task itself (performance actualism) which defeats the logic due to the task-specific nature of the test for its effectiveness.
+However, user-specific (task-free) tests can be conducted with the purpose of measuring user energy.
    - *Task List*: list of tasks sorted accordingly to priority, or unsorted if the user doesn't have an initial priority.
 - **Smart Task Manager System**: the STM system processes input information to generate appropriate model to be utilized by the user
    - *Sensitivity Analysis*: the input error corresponds to an output error regardless of the system's efficiency, implying the need for estimation error correction, otherwise the system will function at an effectiveness value bounded by the input error.
    - *Metacognitive Knowledge*: this is the second-order metacognitive knowledge that the user needs and lacks.
 This knowledge extends to the user's energy level, energy allocation strategies and task requirements.
    - *Task Requirements*: the energetic demands of each tasks which depend on a lot of factors and the prevailing user context, making them hard to measure accurately.
-   - *Requirement Error Correction*: Contextualization
+   - *Requirement Error Correction*: User-Contextualization and Metamodeling
-      - User Feedback: Pre-done tasks and Finished Tasks (Kanban Board)
+      - User Feedback: Finished Tasks (Kanban Board)
-      - LLM: Task Genericity and Task Comparability (LLM Eligibility) -> Specific Prompting, Fine-Tuning or RAG
+      - LLM: Divide-and-Conquer Prompting, Fine-Tuning or RAG
       - External Database
+   - *Task Metamodel*:
+      1- Skill Overlap/Transferability (Transfer Theory): The extent to which existing skills can be reused in the task.
+      2- Learning Curve:  How steep the initial difficulty is and how quickly proficiency can be achieved.
+      3- Priority: How closely the task aligns with the user’s immediate or future goals.
+      4- Community and Ecosystem:  The size, quality, and activity of the community and available resources for the task.
+      5- Depth vs. Breadth: Whether the task requires exploring a few concepts deeply or many concepts broadly.
+      6- Relevance to Current Trends: How "cutting-edge" or in-demand the skill is in the market.
 - **System Output**:
    - Energy-Priority Aligned Tasks i.e. tasks sorted accoridngly to the user's priority and his energy level.
    - Recommendation: LLM-generated piece of advice concerning energy allocation strategies based on the provided optimal tasks list.